 An Outstanding Value

-- For the fifth consecutive year, U.S. News & World Report has listed Scranton among the nation's "best values."
+- For the ninth consecutive year, U.S. News & World Report has listed Scranton among the nation's "best values."

 - For the 11th year, The Chronicle of Higher Education has listed the University among the "top producers" of Fulbright awards for American students.